rails/rails/guides/source/action_controller_overview.md

 end
 ```

-Given the above `ClientsController`, if a user goes to `/clients/new` in your application to add a new client, Rails will create an instance of `ClientsController` and call its `new` method.

-NOTE: The empty method from the example above would work because Rails will render the `new.html.erb` view by default.
+Given the above `ClientsController`, if a user goes to `/clients/new` in your application to add a new client, Rails will create an instance of `ClientsController` and call its new method.
+If the `new` method is empty, Rails will automatically render the `new.html.erb` view by default.

 In the `new` method, the controller would typically create an instance of the `Client` model, and make it available as an instance variable called `@client` in the view: